KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 }
 ```
 Rule:
 - Just be sure not to violate the JSON format, otherwise the node won't load.
-You need to escape the quotes for ", like this \\".
+- You need to escape the quotes for ", like this \\".
+- Use \n for new line.
 - You also need to make sure that the last line of the list doesn't have a comma at the end.
 - To apply the changes, press F5 in Comfy-UI.